Bhanditz/2018-openedx-developer-workshop/document.md

 Where `xxxxxxx` identifies your personal development environment.
 (Every student will have their own unique URL)

+Be sure to bookmark or open in new tabs the two edX links.

 ## What you should see

 ![labresults](images/edx_dev_environment.png) <!-- .element height="50%" width="50%" -->

+## Check point

+Was everyone able to launch their dev environment?

+If not, raise your hand and someone will come around to help you.